shivarm/node-peruse/README.md

 node-peruse --name
 ```

-### 8. Check or validate dockerfile
+### 8. Check or validate dockerfiles

-Find issues in your dockerfile, use the `--dockerfile` flag.
+Find issues in your dockerfiles (e.g., Dockerfile, compose.yml), use the `--dockerfile` flag.

 ```bash
 node-peruse --dockerfile